 Todd came to Christ Pres as Assistant Pastor in April of 2014, having previously served as an Assistant Pastor at Arden Presbyterian Church in Asheville, NC.

 Todd grew up in Asheville.
 He is married to Jenn, and they have three children—Jack, Audrey, and Raney.
-He enjoys post-apocalyptic fiction, slinging lead, reading about Teddy Roosevelt, and trying to do pull-ups.
+He enjoys fiction and poetry, writing, and geeking out about various and sundry things.

 In his work at Christ Pres, Todd loves helping create structures that connect people to one another and to God’s grace in Christ.
 As native mountain-folk, he is enjoying walking on flat land in Greenville.